 Dr. Langes received her undergraduate degree from Pennsylvania State University and her

 doctorate in Clinical Psychology from the Chicago School of Professional Psychology (Child & Adolescent Track).
 She has worked in a variety of treatment settings including community mental health centers, a specialized foster care agency, public and therapeutic

 day schools, and a psychiatric inpatient hospital.
-She is currently completing her EMDR certification with the EMDR International Association (EMDRIA).
+She has completed her EMDR certification with the EMDR International Association (EMDRIA).

 In addition to her clinical work, Dr. Langes provides trauma training to schools.